Anatoly Maistruk: Ust-Ilimsk triple murder

 Sometime during the summer of 1981, Maistruk got into contact with three prospective clients - brothers Jalol and Euchritdin Muidinov and their uncle Rada - offering to sell them a car.
 The three were then lured to the outskirts of Ust-Ilimsk, and while they were admiring the beautiful view, Maistruk stabbed and bludgeoned them, beheading Jalol while he was still alive.
 After this, he dragged away their bodies to separate locations and abandoned them.
 A young couple who were searching for a place to make out would later accidentally find one of the bodies in an abandoned building, and after noticing a blood trail leading them further away into the forest, the dispatched officers found the remaining two.

 While it was quickly established that the victims were likely Central Asians - judging by the fact that they had eaten pilaf shortly before their deaths - the coroners struggled to identify them.
 Investigators were dispatched to the Kazakh and later the Uzbek SSR to look for relatives - after some searching, investigator Rais Mazitov decided to buy some souvenirs in Tashkent, only to come across some clothing whose fabric was similar to that of the victims' clothing.
-He learned that it was produced in a single factory in Namangan, and when he went there to look for potential clues, Mazitov located an elderly veteran in who claimed that the victims were his nephew and grandsons, and that they had gone to Irkutsk to buy a car with 14,000 rubles hidden in their shorts.
+He learned that it was produced in a single factory in Namangan, and when he went there to look for potential clues, Mazitov located an elderly veteran who claimed that the victims were his nephew and grandsons, and that they had gone to Irkutsk to buy a car with 14,000 rubles hidden in their shorts.
 According to the veteran, he had submitted a missing persons report for all three some time ago, but the local police department had ignored his pleas for help.
 When asked if he knew anybody who would want to harm his relatives, the veteran mentioned a man by the name of "Kambarov", but said that he wanted to kill him himself.

 Fearing that the man could potentially kill an innocent victim, Mazitov tracked down and identified the man as Holbek Kambarov, a friend of the Muidinovs who had accompanied them at the deal.
 He was detained as a possible suspect, but during questioning, he claimed that he had nothing to do with the triple murder.
 When asked about the seller, Kambarov said that he did not remember his name, but remembered that the man was of Slavic appearance, blond, very tall and well-built, and owned a rare white Zhiguli.